IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/sli.md

 **Packaging detail:**

 - Complete packages details, including weights, volumes, etc.

 **Commodity details:**

 - Complete commodity details, including dangerous goods specific data elements

 # Chosen approach

-The SLI details are mainly at Piece level.
+The SLI details are mainly at Piece and Shipment level.
-- On the `Piece`: Declared values for customs and for carriage as well as package marks information.
+- On the `Piece`: Package marks information.
 - On the `Shipment`: Terms of delivery (expected delivery date and location, incoterms), indicators for Weight valuation and Other charges (Prepaid or Collect).
 - On the `TransportMovement`: Mode Qualifier to indicate Pre-Carriage, Main-Carriage or On-Carriage.
+- On the `Waybill`: Declared values for Carriage, Customs

 The overall idea is that the SLI document in itself does not exist in the Data Model but can be recreated using existing objects and their data properties.
 It is then a matter of mapping the right information, essentially:
 - Parties are represented by Company objects